 In addition to Reef Check, we also undertake comprehensive coral studies to provide information for sound and adaptive management.
-We have implemented an online coral bleaching reporting system, which allows divers to submit their bleaching sightings.
+We will continue to work with local coral experts and closely monitor the recovery of corals affected by bleaching in this summer.
+Local divers are encouraged to submit their bleaching sightings though our online coral bleaching reporting system.